ez1540/turbovla-lerobot-plugin/README.md

 lerobot-train --policy.type=turbovla  ...   # after
 ```

-Everything else in the workflow — record, train, rollout — stays identical.
-This is not a LeRobot
+Everything else in the workflow record, train, rollout stays identical.
+This registers a policy and lets `lerobot-train`
-fork and it does not ship its own training loop: it registers a policy and lets `lerobot-train`
 drive it.

 ## Why TurboVLA instead of ACT